carwow/terraform-provider-hirefire/README.md

 Release
 ---

-1. Update version in [docs/index.md] if necessary and commit.
-2. Push a tag for the new version.
+Push a tag for the new version.
 CircleCI will do the rest.

 [docs/index.md]: https://github.com/carwow/terraform-provider-hirefire/blob/main/docs/index.md